-- HCDD currently partners with Health, Library, and Parks and Recreations departments, Houston Public Works, as well as the Mayor's Office on a variety of community improvement projects in low- and moderateincome neighborhoods.
+- HCDD is currently in partnership with Health, Library, and Parks and Recreations departments, Houston Public Works, as well as the Mayor's Office on a variety of community improvement projects in low- and moderate-income neighborhoods.
 HCDD continued to refine ways to communicate regulations to other City departments and streamline the LOA procedures. - HCDD and other departments meet regularly with the Planning Department and the new Office of Complete Communities to enhance services and meet the needs of residents living in five Complete Communities.
 With the Mayor's announcement of five additional communities, HCDD staff continues to support the development of the Action Plans for each of the additional five neighborhoods.